Wake Up Dead Man: Christian faith vs. Religious wolves

 Rev. Jud Duplenticy (Josh O'Connor) in Wake Up Dead Man: A Knives Out Mystery (Netflix, 2025).

-Which brings me back to my main point: That this isn’t so much a murder mystery as a movie about God helping a faithful servant stay true to his beliefs.
+Which brings me back to my main point: That this isn’t so much a murder mystery as a film about God working through an unbeliever to help a faithful servant.

-A prayer that serves to right a church going the wrong direction through a terrible turn of events (murder is wrong and breaks God’s heart).
+A prayer that serves as the catalyst to right a church going the wrong direction through a terrible turn of events.

 9. God is here and ready to help, but often works in unexpected and perplexing ways

-And, might I suggest, God may be up to more than meets the eye.
+And, might I suggest, God may be up to more than meets the eye in this fictional story.

-Perhaps God was also working through the film’s events to soften the heart of investigator Benoit Blanc just a bit.
+I believe God was working through the film’s events to soften the heart of investigator Benoit Blanc just a bit.

 Just when Blanc is about to name the killer — the hallmark scene of every murder mystery — a stream of light shines through the stained glass window.

-Blanc pauses, considers his choices, and for the first time in the series, sets aside his ego and decides to let the guilty confess.
+Blanc pauses, considers his choices, and for the first time in the “Knives Out” series, he sets aside his ego.

 “My revelation came from Father Jud,” Blanc says.
 “His example to have grace.